- May 30, 2017

 Header bidding.
 Every publisher has heard about it, brags about it or hates it.
 The one thing that every person will agree on is it’s complexity.
 As a pub, how many times have you heard “we bring full transparency to your tech stack”, “we offer the highest yielding header bidding solution”, or “we maximize every impression”.
-It’s tough to verify these bold statements with each header bidding solution being chalked full of punchy marketing slogans but how many people actually understand it?
+It’s tough to verify these bold statements with each header bidding solution being chalked full of punchy marketing slogans.
+But how many people actually understand it?
+How can you determine which ad networks deliver on their promises?
 Below we take a look at what’s really going on behind the scenes.

 Life Before Header Bidding

-Long before header bidding came to be, publishers were forced to live and die by the waterfall.
-The waterfall is aptly named for it’s step by step descent down the list of demand sources in search of a specific CPM.
+Long before header bidding came to be, publishers were forced to live and die by the “waterfall”.
+The waterfall is aptly named for it’s step by step descent down the list of demand sources in search of the next best CPM.
 Whatever doesn’t get “filled” simply defaults with the next demand partners’ ads, trickling down to the last one with the lowest CPM offer.
-With this downward descent comes an inherent race to the bottom as you bounce downward from one exchange to the next in search of revenue.
-If you’ve been anywhere near publishing you can recall the great internal battles felt during waterfall construction and modification.
+With this downward descent comes an inherent race to the bottom as you bounce downward from one exchange to the next in search of the next highest paying customer.
+If you’re in digital publishing, you can recall the challenge felt during waterfall construction and modification.